Wolfgang-25/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-echo {a..z}{a..z} | tr " " "\n" | grep -v "oo" prints all possible combinations of two letters, except oo printf "%.2f\n" $NUM prints a number with two decimal places, followed by a new line.The number will be stored in the environment variable NUM. printf "%x\n" $DECIMAL converts a number from base 10 to base 16
+echo {a..z}{a..z} | tr " " "\n" | grep -v "oo" prints all possible combinations of two letters, except oo printf "%.2f\n" $NUM prints a number with two decimal places, followed by a new line.The number will be stored in the environment variable NUM. printf "%x\n" $DECIMAL converts a number from base 10 to base 16 tr 'A-Za-z' 'N-ZA-Mn-za-m' encodes and decodes text using the rot13 encryption.
+Assume ASCII